MeiMoonHoa/NLP_suicide_ideation_detection/README.md

-# Project Title
+# Suicide Ideation Detection

 This project is to detect suicide ideation detection using ELECTRA model

 ## Overview

 This repository contains the files necessary for deploying a Flask application on PythonAnywhere.
 The application is designed to detect suicide ideation.
+You may test the application on https://meimoonhoa.pythonanywhere.com/

 ## Prerequisites